jake-knerr/chess/README.md

 Example: `.btn--fancy`

 - **Modifiers are style rules that modify a component's defining rule and fragments.**
-- **Prefer to define modifiers by starting with a single class selector formed by combining (1) the component name, (2) two hyphens, and (3) a modifier identifier.**
+- **Prefer to define modifiers by starting with a single class selector formed by combining (1) the component name, (2) two hyphens (--), and (3) a modifier identifier.**

 Note that modifiers change default styling.
 If the targeted structure is optional, then a fragment is required.
 However, if you want to change the default styling for a fragment, then use a modifier.

-The modifier class selector replaces the component's defining rule (class selector) in the rule.
+The modifier class selector replaces the component's defining rule (class selector) in any rule.

 ```css
 .btn {